-Todd Townsend joins the Valparaiso University men’s basketball program as an assistant coach for the 2018-19 season.
+Todd Townsend joined the Valparaiso University men’s basketball program prior to the 2018-19 season and enters his second season as an assistant coach in 2019-20.
+He helped guide Valpo to 15 victories in his first season on staff.
 A former team captain and member of the 2003 Final Four team at Marquette, Townsend’s coaching tenure has helped him build strong ties for recruiting in the Midwest and Chicago area.

-Townsend most recently spent the 2016-17 season as an assistant coach at Milwaukee, coaching alongside current Butler head coach LaVall Jordan and helping to lead the Panthers to the Horizon League championship game.
+Most recently prior to arriving at Valpo, Townsend spent the 2016-17 season as an assistant coach at Milwaukee, coaching alongside current Butler head coach LaVall Jordan and helping to lead the Panthers to the Horizon League championship game.

 Townsend brings coaching experience in the Missouri Valley Conference to Valparaiso as well, as he served three seasons as an assistant coach at Drake before heading to Milwaukee.
 Townsend spent four seasons in a similar role at Northern Illinois prior to making the move to Drake.
 While at NIU, his recruiting efforts helped attract some of the top talent in Illinois to campus.